devwinston/runs-tracker/README.md

-A full MERN stack web application featuring basic yet important concepts such as (1) CRUD operations with non-SQL database, (2) user authentication with JWT and password hashing, and (3) route authorisation with middleware (for backend) and re-navigation (for frontend).
+A full MERN stack web application featuring basic yet important concepts such as (1) CRUD operations with non-SQL database, (2) user authentication with JWT and password hashing, and (3) route protection with authorisation middleware.

 User Account (Demo)
 Email: user@email.com